1Password is a password management tool that I’ve used since 2010 to securely store personal and business account information.

 So what I do instead of answering those questions truthfully is that I generate a very long (up to 50 characters) random password for each answer and store it in 1Password.
 As a result, nobody can guess the answers to my recovery questions (even someone who knows me well).

 Depending on how you’ve configured 1Password and how often you reboot your devices, you might be entering your master password a lot.
 That can get old fast, so I recommend choosing a master password that you can type quickly.

 However, being able to quickly type your password or passphrase doesn’t mean it should be easy to guess.
-My password is relatively complex and based on a recipe I outlined in this blog post.
+My password is relatively complex.
 Additionally, I’ve enabled the ability to use FaceID on my iPhone to unlock 1Password instead of having to type the master password.

 On my MacBook Pro with TouchID, I use the fingerprint sensor in lieu of my master password and on my Mac Pro, I use my Apple Watch to unlock 1Password.

 To further reduce the need to unlock my password vaults, I’ve disabled the following settings on my iMac Pro:

 - Lock after computer is idle for minutes

 However, I only recommend doing so if your computer (and office) is located in a secure environment.
 I work from home and while my Mac locks when the screensaver kicks in, my 1Password app remains unlocked so I don’t have to enter my master password when I log back into my Mac.

 Unfortunately, all of these more convenient unlocking mechanisms get temporarily disabled when you reboot your device.